 Method #3: Font Installer

 Font Installer is another free app on the Play Store that lets you choose from a gallery of hundreds of fonts.
 Custom fonts can be installed directly from your phone’s SD card and fonts can be shared as well.
-This is one of the apps available in ROM Toolbox Pro, which should speak to the quality of Font Installer.
+This is one of the apps available in ROM Toolbox Pro [No Longer Available], which should speak to the quality of Font Installer.
 No matter what device you use, Font Installer requires it to be rooted.

 All in all, I prefer HiFont over Font Installer, but it’s a viable alternative if you can’t or won’t use HiFont for whatever reasons.